burrsutter/docker_tutorial/readme.md

 1. Open a command prompt aka "cmd.exe" and type `boot2docker version`

     ![Alt text](/screenshots/boot2docker_version.png?raw=true "Command Prompt boot2docker version")
     > We have seen this fail on some systems.
+There will be some workarounds listed in the steps below.

 2. `boot2docker init`
     ![Alt text](/screenshots/boot2docker_init.png?raw=true "boot2docker init")